Hello, my fellow photographer!

 After that, we'll rendezvous at the first look or ceremony location.
 You're generally free to just do your thing as a creative professional.
 I just ask that you don't shoot over my shoulder (getting the same shot as me) or directly across from me (getting in each others photos).

-When taking portraits (or during any other time of the day, really), your input is always welcome - if you think of a cool shot or pose for the couple, go for it!
-If you notice a crooked tie, out of place hand, sunglasses left on, etc. don't be afraid to speak up; it's always great to have a second pair of eyes while taking portraits.
-Depending on the schedule, I may ask to go the reception and get detail shots or candids during cocktail hour, or possibly call out family members' names and be on "shot list duty" if the couple has a particularly lengthy or complicated number of family combinations.
+When taking portraits (or during any other time of the day, really) your input is always welcome - if you think of a cool shot or pose for the couple, go for it!
+If you notice a flopping boutonnière, out of place hand, sunglasses left on, etc. don't be afraid to speak up; it's always great to have a second pair of eyes while taking portraits.
+Depending on the schedule, I may ask you to go the reception and get detail shots or candids during cocktail hour, or possibly call out family members' names and be on "shot list duty" if the couple has a particularly lengthy or complicated number of family combinations.

-Equipment: Please bring your own equipment and whatever lighting setup you want to use.
-I use speedlites at most reception venues for OCF.
-I've found that with two people using the same speedlites at the same time, long recycle times result in lot of missed shots, so please bring whatever OCF system you're comfortable using.
+Equipment: Please bring at least two camera bodies, long and wide lens(es), and whatever lighting gear you want to use.
+I use speedlites/AD200s at most reception venues for OCF.
+I've found that two people using the same speedlites at the same time results in long recycle times and missed shots, so please bring whatever OCF system you're comfortable using.
+I have clamps you can use to attach flashes to my light stands, so no need to bring your own stands.

 Meals: Unless it's an unusually short day, we'll be having dinner, per my contract with the couple - yay!
 If you have any specific dietary needs, please let me know as soon as possible so that arrangements can be made with the couple/venue.
-Otherwise, prepare for the usual “dry wedding chicken,” ha ha.
+Otherwise, assume we’ll get the usual wedding vendor dry chicken.

 Payment/Image Delivery: In most cases, you can take off after the formal events of the reception.
-We'll download your images onto a portable hard drive (or I’ll take back my cards if you shot on mine), and I'll send you payment via PayPal or Venmo, so you'll go home with both payment and your memory cards (if you need a physical check, please let me know beforehand).
-I ask that you not format your memory cards until 24 hours after the wedding to ensure they are backed up on my end.
+I’ll collect your memory cards and mail them back to you (or if you shoot on my cards I’ll take them back), and I'll send you payment via PayPal or Venmo.
+I ask that you keep a backup copy for at least 24 hours after the wedding to ensure I have your images imported safely on my end.

 Image Usage: You're welcome to use any of your images for your website/portfolio/blog/social media.
-I ask that you wait 6 weeks before posting anything online, and please include "Shot for Stephen Wang Photography" and link to my website for anything posted on a blog, and for social media please tag @StephenWangPhotography.
-Private or unflattering images (e.g., partially nude or embarrassing expressions) should not be shared at all.
-If I post any of your images online, I will give proper credit and link to your website as well.
+I ask that you wait 6 weeks before posting anything online, and please include "Shot for Stephen Wang Photography" or similar, and link to my website for anything posted on a blog.
+For social media, please tag @StephenWangPhotography.
+Private or unflattering images (e.g., partially nude or embarrassing, etc..) should not be shared at all.
+And if I post any of your images online, I’ll give proper credit and link to your website as well.

 I'm looking forward to working with you!